 I, as far as possible, try to find and teach methods of preparing food for long term storage without having to buy it from a store, for the following reasons:-

 - Bought goods are expensive

-There are however, factors that can effect whether you buy or make your own food products:-
+There are, however, factors that can affect whether you buy or make your own food products:-

 - If the circumstances are urgent

 - If your facilities do not enable you to DIY